-Throughout Twinbee, while juggling the bells to award you points, you can also hit them to change their control between a flashing red, pale blue, and white.
+Throughout TwinBee, while juggling the bells awards points, they can also be hit to change their color between a flashing red, pale blue, and white.
 Collecting these bells during this event causes different power-ups to be applied to the ship.

-- White: When collecting a white bell, the power-up changes Twinbee's weapon to a smaller white dot that build's every time you collect another White bell.
+- White: When collecting a white bell, the power-up changes Twinbee's weapon to a smaller white dot that builds every time Twinbee collects another White bell.

-- Pale Blue: Pale Blue bell's enhance your ship's speed, stacking the more you collect.
+- Pale Blue: Pale Blue bell's enhances the ship's speed, stacking as more are collected.
 These are the most common bell.

 - Enemy Bell: Sometimes the bell will turn into an enemy and the player needs to be careful when attempting to collect.
-Simply shooting this enemy once will destroy is and allow you to collect your points.
+Simply shooting this enemy once will destroy it and provide points.

-Be careful, hitting a bell too many times causes you to destroy it and lose the points you may have collected.
+Be careful, hitting a bell too many times can destroy it and lose any points that could be earned.